 |Money-Back Guarantee||90 days on all six-month or longer plans||97 days on shared hosting, 30 days on DreamPress plans|

-When we turn to performance in the InMotion Hosting vs DreamHost match, InMotion wins by a landslide.
-Both hosts do offer SSD drives on all plans (these can be up to 20 times faster than standard HDDs), but InMotion gives you a free CDN from Jetpack on all of its WordPress bundles, while DreamHost forces you to upgrade to a more expensive tier to get a CDN.
+When we turn to performance in the InMotion Hosting vs DreamHost match, InMotion Hosting wins by a landslide.
+Both hosts do offer SSD drives on all plans (these can be up to 20 times faster than standard HDDs), but InMotion Hosting gives you a free CDN from Jetpack on all of its WordPress bundles, while DreamHost forces you to upgrade to a more expensive tier to get a CDN.

 A CDN provides faster loading speeds for your visitors, no matter where in the world they’re located.
-That’s particularly useful for InMotion and DreamHost since both hosts only have data centers in the US.
+That’s particularly useful for InMotion Hosting and DreamHost since both hosts only have data centers in the US.

 InMotion Hosting has a 99.9% uptime guarantee, but only customers on its Business Pro shared hosting plan get compensation for downtime.
 If you’re on the Launch or Power Plans, there’s no compensation for downtime.
 DreamHost backs its 100% uptime guarantee with one day of service for one hour of downtime.